 As the years went on, the collection expanded through acquisitions and donations, and now houses 7,600 works of art.
 Nezu's approach to art appreciation was all-encompassing, and as a result, the museum features gorgeous pre-modern paintings, ceramics, armor, textiles, woodwork and more from across Japan, China, and East Asia, with some pieces dating back over 3,000 years.
 Here, you can get a glimpse of a truly representative body of Asian art.

 New experiences with ever-changing exhibits

-The galleries house both a permanent collection and a rotating cast of touring exhibits, so no matter what time of year you visit or whether you've been before, there's always something new to explore within the museum's walls.
+The galleries house both a permanent collection and a rotating cast of exhibits, so no matter what time of year you visit or whether you've been before, there's always something new to explore within the museum's walls.